romainx/panorama/README.md

 ## Overview

-**Panorama** is a [Pelican](https://github.com/getpelican/pelican) plugin to generate statistics from blog posts (number of posts per month, categories and so on) display them as beautiful charts.
+**Panorama** is a [Pelican](https://github.com/getpelican/pelican) plugin to generate statistics from blog posts (number of posts per year, categories and so on) and display them as beautiful charts.

 No more talking, see